neooblaster/-testcomplete-UserManager/README.md

 The CLI file is ``UserCatalogueManager.js`` which is available in the root folder next to ``UserManager.js``

-You can place the screen anywhere on your computer until you update the line ``59`` which is pointing to the main library **UserManager.js**
+You can place the script file anywhere on your computer until you update the line ``59`` which is pointing to the main library **UserManager.js**

 ````javascript